-Not only will wool keep you warm and toasty in the winter, it’s incredibly wrinkle-resistant, making it a great option if you’re traveling somewhere chilly.
+Not only will wool keep you warm and toasty in the winter, but it’s also incredibly wrinkle-resistant.
+This is a great option if you’re traveling somewhere chilly.

-Lyocell is a semi-synthetic form of rayon, commonly referred to as its brand name, Tencel.
-It’s soft and strong, drapes well, is machine-washable, and, most importantly, resists wrinkling.
+Lyocell is a semisynthetic form of rayon, commonly referred to as its brand name, Tencel.
+It’s soft and strong, drapes nicely, is machine-washable, and (most importantly) resists wrinkling.

-Polyester gets a bad rap, thanks to its ubiquitous ’70s connotations, but it can be surprisingly soft and comfortable for a synthetic fabric.
-Even better: It’s affordable, durable, and wrinkle-resistant!
+Polyester gets a bad rap (thanks to ubiquitous ’70s connotations), but it can be surprisingly soft and comfortable for a synthetic fabric.
+It’s also affordable, durable, and wrinkle-resistant!

 This luxury fabric is strong and warm yet lightweight and soft.
 If it appears wrinkly when taken out of your suitcase, just hang it or lay it flat for a bit.
 The creases should release.

-Fun fact: Cashmere is a hair acquired from goats, not a wool as commonly assumed.
+Fun fact: Cashmere is a hair acquired from goats, not sheep (contrary to popular belief).
 Even more wrinkle-resistant is alpaca, which some are touting as the new cashmere.

 Knit is technically classified as fabric made from interlocking loops of thread.
 It’s usually made of wool yarn, but some knits like jersey can be made of wool, cotton, and synthetic fibers.
-Thicker knits (and fabrics in general) are less wrinkle-prone than thin.
+Thicker knits (and fabrics in general) are less wrinkle-prone than thin knits.

-While we don’t exactly condone wearing anything entirely made of spandex, it tends to aid in wrinkle resistance when blended with other fabrics.
-It’s a durable synthetic fabric, also known as lycra or elastane.
+Found in some of our favorite workout gear and denim, spandex tends to aid in wrinkle resistance when blended with other fabrics.
+It’s a durable synthetic fabric also known as Lycra or elastane.